CookedLobster/infosec-docs/docs/tryhackme/hackpark/hackpark-enumeration.md

 sidebar_position: 1
 title: HackPark
 sidebar_label: Enumeration
-description: Bruteforce a websites login with Hydra, identify and use a Public Exploit then escalate your privileges on this Windows machine!
+description: Brute-Force a websites login with Hydra, identify and use a Public Exploit then escalate your privileges on this Windows machine!
 keywords: [hackpark, hackpark tryhackme, tryhackme, ctf, pentesting, guide, docs, tutorial, enumeration, exploitation, nmap, privilege escalation, burpsuite, hydra, blogengine, CVE-2019-6714]
 ---

 :::note Box Description

-Bruteforce a websites login with `Hydra`, identify and use a Public Exploit then escalate your privileges on this Windows machine!
+Brute-Force a websites login with `Hydra`, identify and use a Public Exploit then escalate your privileges on this Windows machine!

 :::